-This section provides supporting material concerning the establishment of local performance targets relating to the KPAs of safety, capacity, environment, and cost-efficiency.
-This section also addresses the possible setting of additional targets by NSAs in accordance with Article 10(3) of the Performance and Charging Regulation.
+This chapter provides supporting material concerning the establishment, as part of draft performance plans, of local performance targets relating to the KPAs of safety, capacity, environment, and cost-efficiency.
+This section also addresses the possible setting of additional targets by NSAs in accordance with Article 10(3) of Implementing Regulation (EU) 2019/317.

-This section covers the following provisions of Annex II of the Performance and Charging Regulation:
+This section covers the following provisions of Annex II of Implementing Regulation (EU) 2019/317:

-- Point 3.1: National performance targets or FAB performance targets in each KPA; - Point 3.3: Additional information required to substantiate national performance targets or FAB performance targets; - Point 3.4: Specific requirements concerning the breakdown of performance targets established at FAB level, in the KPAs of capacity and environment.
+- Point 3.1: National performance targets or FAB performance targets in each KPA; - Point 3.3: Additional information required to substantiate national performance targets or FAB performance targets; - Point 3.4: Specific requirements concerning the breakdown of performance targets at the level of each ANSP, in respect of draft performance plans established at FAB level.